antiantisepticeye/discord-presence/README.md

 # discord-presence
-a custom discord presence app for your client
+A custom discord presence app for your client

 This app uses a discord client and their api to emulate a custom activity on your status.